Mount Pleasant Road: Route description

-with a speed limit of 50 km/h in most places (40km/h above lawrence).
+with a speed limit of 50 km/h in most places (40 km/h above lawrence).
 The road is 7.6 km in length.

 Mount Pleasant begins as an extension of Jarvis Street, in downtown Toronto.
 Until late 2009, Jarvis extended north to Bloor; however, this section was renamed Ted Rogers Way on October 27, 2009, truncating Jarvis at Mount Pleasant.

 The road forks to the northeast between large buildings and passes beneath Bloor Street, then crosses the Rosedale Ravine.

 It passes through residential South Rosedale, entering a trench and passing beneath Crescent Road.
 The road descends into Avoca Ravine (crossing Yellow Creek, passing David A. Balfour Park) along the former route of Roxborough Drive, then climbs to pass beneath the Canadian Pacific Railway tracks.
 It continues to climb along the eastern bank of the ravine, entering Moore Park and turning north at St. Clair Avenue East.
-Between Cresent Road and Whitehall Road, the route is a limited-access expressway with a Jersey barrier in the median dividing the two opposing directions.
+Between Crescent Road and Whitehall Road, the route is a limited-access expressway with a Jersey barrier in the median dividing the two opposing directions.

 The road passes through the centre of Mount Pleasant Cemetery, after which it takes its name.
 It crosses the old Belt Line Railway trail, and winds northeast into Davisville Village.

 Continuing north and resuming its straight northward course, Mount Pleasant passes through a historic commercial strip, then meets Eglinton Avenue East.

 It passes into a primarily residential area, though several auto service shops exist along this stretch, as well as Northern Secondary School.
 The road heads slightly west south of Blythwood Road, then crosses Blythwood Ravine, which contains the small Burke Brook.
 After climbing into Lawrence Park, the road meets Lawrence Avenue East.
 This intersection, featuring a multi-stage traffic light, directs drivers to the east before continuing north.
 From here to the northern terminus, it is classified as a collector road and is a wide residential street with several stop signs.
 The road ends near the edge of the West Don Valley at an intersection with Glen Echo Drive, adjacent to the Doncliffe Bus Loop.